Comparison of operating systems: Nomenclature

 In some operating systems there is OS code permanently present in a contiguous region of memory addressable by unprivileged code; in IBM systems this is typically referred to as the nucleus.
 The nucleus typically contains both code that requires special privileges and code that can run in an unprivileged state.
 Typically some code in the nucleus runs in the context of a dispatching unit, e.g., address space, process, task, thread, while other code runs independent of any dispatching unit.
 In contemporary operating systems unprivileged applications cannot alter the nucleus.

-License and pricing policies also vary among different systems.
-The tables below use the following terms:
+License and pricing policies vary widely among different systems.

+Among others, the tables below use the following terms: